tdemarest47/tdemarest47/README.md

 I am most comfortable on the server-side (with a very strong database focus); but can also contribute on the client side to produce clean, concise user experiences.

+Most of my work over the past decade has been helping rescue projects that have grown too quickly from prototype to production, and are becoming difficult to maintain.
+I pride myself on being able to produce clean, maintainable, well-documented code; and on zero- downtime upgrades to running systems.

-I have found that any codebase can be improved by adding automated testing and targeted refactoring, and that it will be faster than switching to the latest / greatest technology trend (which will be replaced by a later/greater trend by the time you release).
+I have found that any codebase can be improved by adding automated testing and targeted refactoring, and that doing so will be faster than switching to the latest / greatest technology trend (which will be replaced by a later/greater trend by the time you release).
-Test-driven development really does produce better code, and refining what you already have is almost always cheaper and more effective than any ground-up re-write.
+Test-driven development really does produce better code, and refining what you already have is almost always cheaper and more effective than any re-write.

 Reach me at:
  - tdemarest47@gmail.com